Security-Onion-Solutions/securityonion-docs/eol.rst

 This page lists End Of Life (EOL) dates for older versions of Security Onion and older components.

-| Security Onion 2.3 reaches EOL on April 6th, 2024:
+| Security Onion 2.3 reaches EOL on April 6th, 2024 (please migrate to Security Onion 2.4):
 | https://blog.securityonion.net/2023/10/6-month-eol-notice-for-security-onion-23.html

 | Ubuntu 18.04 reached End of Ubuntu Standard Support in April 2023: